PiyushG0999/KPMG-Data-Analyst-Project/Readme.md

-#KPMG-Data-Analyst-Project
+# KPMG-Data-Analyst-Project
-Analysis of Company data to optimize marketing strategy and promote growth using Excel, Powerpoint & Tableau
+Analysis of Company data to optimise marketing strategy and promote growth using Excel, Powerpoint &amp; Tableau